-The idea is for real live pleasure seekers to connect with each other in a space where we share what we have learned along the way.
+The idea is for real live pleasure seekers to connect with each other about what we have learned along our way.
 It’s a place for questions and curiousity as well as juicy shares of delight and desire.
 We hope to pool our collective knowledge and curiousities into a crowd sourced educational and exploratory event.

 Kori wrote a piece as part of the CBRC Summit 2021 Creators Project and was featured in a written panel in the BONDING issue of the Blackwood Gallery Broadsheet in May 2022.

 Kori co-edited a book with Dr. A.J.
 Lowik on non-binary pregnancy, birthing and parenting titled The Liminal Chrysalis, published by Demeter Press.

 Kori has written for Scarleteen, well known resource for sexual health, on navigating relationships when chronic pain is present, in an article titled Partners in Pain with co author andi grace.
 This essay was also published in When Language Runs Dry.
 Kori published Acid Church in RFD Magazine Issue 167, along with co author andi grace.